jundalisay/spblist/content/en/research/descartes/meteors/discourse-06b.md

 And for the white point that appeared in the middle of some of them, I did not doubt that it came from the fact that the heat, which had made them transparent from white, had been so moderate that it had not penetrated at all to their center.

 There followed many other such wheels, joined two by two by an axle, or rather, because at first these axles were very thick, one could have said that they were as many small crystal columns, each end of which was adorned with a six-petaled rose a little wider than their base.

 But there fell afterwards more delicate ones, and often the roses or stars that were at their extremities were unequal.
-Then there fell also shorter ones, and still shorter ones by degrees, until finally these stars joined together completely, and there fell doubles with twelve points or rays long enough and perfectly well compassed, some equal, and others alternately unequal, as seen towards F and towards E.
+Then there fell also shorter ones, and still shorter ones by degrees, until finally these stars joined together completely, and there fell doubles with 12 points or rays long enough and perfectly well compassed, some equal, and others alternately unequal, as seen towards `F` and towards `E`.

 And all this gave me occasion to consider that the ice particles, which are of two different planes or sheets laid one on top of the other in the clouds, can be attached together more easily than those of the same sheet.

 For although the wind, acting usually more strongly against the lowest of these sheets than against the highest, makes them move a little faster, as has just been noted: nevertheless it can also sometimes act against them with equal force, and make them ripple in the same way: especially when there are only two or three of them one on top of the other, and then sifting through the surroundings of the pellets that compose them, it makes those of these pellets, which correspond in different sheets, always remain as if immobile opposite each other, notwithstanding the agitation and rippling of these sheets, because by this means the passage is easier for it.

-And yet the heat, being no less prevented by the proximity of the pellets of two different sheets, from melting those of their hairs which look at each other, than by the proximity of those of the same, only melts the other surrounding hairs, which immediately mix among those which remain, and freeze again, compose the axles or columns which join these small pellets, at the same time that they change into roses or stars.**
+Yet the heat, being no less prevented by the proximity of the pellets of two different sheets, from melting those of their hairs which look at each other, than by the proximity of those of the same, only melts the other surrounding hairs, which immediately mix among those which remain, and freeze again, compose the axles or columns which join these small pellets, at the same time that they change into roses or stars.**

 ### Winter in 1635